-If you are invited to make an application, the online application form will be made available to you on 25 July 2023.
-Applications must be submitted by 12pm (midday) on 3 October 2023.
+If you are invited to make an application, the online application form will be made available to you 25 July 2023.
+Applications must be submitted by 12 noon on 3 October 2023.
 Applications submitted after this time will not be considered.